Frequently Asked Questions

 How does it work?

-Simply type the message you want to send (or wish you hadn't sent) into reFrame™.
+Simply type the message you want to send (or wish you hadn't sent) into reFrame.
 Here's what happens:

-1. CPI Analysis: Your message is first analyzed for harmful patterns like criticism, contempt, gaslighting, or manipulation.
+1. CPI Detection: Your message is checked for harmful patterns like criticism, contempt, gaslighting, or manipulation — and healthy patterns like accountability and repair attempts.

 2. Warning (if needed): If toxic patterns are found, you'll see an educational explanation of why they're harmful.